Jonathano3/DSSdiffanalysis/visualization/README.md

 </p>

 ## DSS analysis
-Once you have obtained your DMLs, you can visualize them and their annotation with this script: **[DSS.r](../script/visualization/DSS_visualization.r)**
+Once you have obtained your DMLs, you can visualize, annotate and performed an enrichiment analysis with this script: **[DSS.r](../script/visualization/DSS_visualization.r)**

 <p align="center">
   <img src="../figure/DSS/man_70_main_sign_meth.png" width="32%" style="display: inline-block; margin: 0;">